 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is when you put fluid into your stoma to empty your bowel.
+is a procedure you use to empty your bowel by putting liquid into your stoma.
 Your healthcare provider will tell you if you can irrigate your colostomy.
 Irrigation allows you to time your bowel movements.
 Your bowel movements need to be regular and free of problems before you can use a stoma cap and irrigation.
 Schedule regular times to irrigate your colostomy.

 Irrigate your colostomy:

 Ask an ostomy nurse or someone specially trained in ostomy care how to irrigate your colostomy.
 Below are some general steps for irrigation:

 - Gather your supplies.
 You will need a plastic irrigating container with a long tube and a cone to put water into your colostomy.
 You will also need an irrigation sleeve that will direct the output into the toilet.
 You will need an adjustable belt to attach the irrigation sleeve and a tail closure for the end of the sleeve.

 - Choose the same time every day to irrigate.
 This will help decrease problems with your colostomy.

 - Know how much liquid to use.
 Fill the irrigating container with about 16 to 50 ounces (500 to 1500 mL) of lukewarm water.
 The water should not be cold or hot.
 Ask how much water you will need to irrigate.
 Hang the irrigation container so that it is level with your shoulder.
 Sit up straight on the toilet or on a chair next to the toilet.